kostasl/bioFosSystem/README.md

 # bioFosSystem
 ## Bioluminescence Demo Supporting Material 2018

-A repository containing support code and CAD design files that can be used to make with the bioluminescence apparatus method described in the paper "Monitoring brain activity and behavior in freely moving Drosophila larvae using bioluminescence" by Marescotti, Lagogiannis, Webb, Davies, and Armstrong 2018.
+A repository containing support code and CAD design files which can be used to replicate the bioluminescence apparatus demonstration described in the paper "Monitoring brain activity and behavior in freely moving Drosophila larvae using bioluminescence" by Marescotti, Lagogiannis, Webb, Davies, and Armstrong 2018.

 The subfolder code contains the tracker used to analyse the larva videos and superimpose the bioluminescence data.
 It also contains the firmware and supporting scripts for making the software required for recording from the CO2 sensor.